 HMRC and other relevant bodies, such as Companies House, will not accept as an excuse that something has been filed incorrectly or paid late.
 It is the contractor’s responsibility to ensure everything is done correctly and on time.

-A good contractor accountant will pay for themselves by saving your time and money with correct tax planning and management of legislation risks such as IR35.
+A good contractor accountant will pay for themselves by saving your time and money with correct tax planning and management.
 If you don’t feel they are doing a good job you should be prepared to find a different accountant.

 If a contractor is moving from one accountant to another, their existing accountant is obliged to pass on the contractor’s records to their new accountant.
-Changing contractor accountants can be a hassle, but if moving from a poorly performing accountant to one that comes highly recommended, it could ultimately save the contractor time and money.
+Changing contractor accountants is easy, especially if you are using market-standard software (see point 2).
+Only choose an accountant with great service.
+You get what you pay for.